deis/deis/README.md

 # logspout

 A log router for Docker container log streams that runs entirely inside Docker.
 It attaches to all containers on a host, then routes their logs wherever you want.

 Other than the routes you make, it's a stateless log appliance.
 It's not meant for managing log files or looking at history, just a means to get your logs out to live somewhere else, where they belong.

+For now it only captures stdout and stderr, but soon Docker will let us hook into more ... perhaps getting everything from every container's /dev/log.

 ## Getting logspout